Updated on 12/26/2022 with new recommendations for a backup drive and current instructions for Windows drive encryption

 What to do if your computer won't turn on

 If your computer is dead, chances are it's a problem with the motherboard or the power supply, but the hard drive and the data on it should be fine.
-To backup the data on it and then erase the drive, you will need to remove the drive from the dead computer and hook it up to another computer using a SATA to USB cable (you can get a SATA to USB cable for under $20 on Amazon).
+To back up the data on it and then erase the drive, you will need to remove the drive from the dead computer and hook it up to another computer using a SATA to USB cable (you can get a SATA to USB cable for under $25 on Amazon).
 Once plugged in, the new computer should recognize and map your old drive, at which point you can just copy the files off and then run Eraser to wipe the drive.